Rosa M. Cabrera, PhD

 Cabrera is affiliated faculty with the UIC Department of Anthropology, Latin American and Latino Studies (LALS) Program, and the Department of Art History’s Museum and Exhibition Studies (MUSE) Program.
 She is also a Keller Science Action Center Associate at The Field Museum.
 Her research interests include: the role of museums in civic participation and community identity formation; Latino identity and citizenship; the intersections of environmental sustainability, cultural diversity, and social justice; and the role of the arts to increase public dialogue on pressing social and environmental issues.

 Cabrera is a 1.5 generation immigrant from Cuba who arrived with her mother in Chicago during a grey, snowy day in the 1970’s.
-She calls Chicago home and loves its parks, ‘L’ (elevated train), magnificent museums, diverse neighborhoods and people.
+She calls Chicago home and loves its parks and magnificent museums, the ‘L’ (elevated train), and diverse people committed to social change.

 Edith Tovar, BA